mmichlin66/mimbl/web/guide/component-lifecycle.md

 - A managed component is updated either when its parent is updated and passes a different set of properties to it; or when it calls the `updateMe` method.
 - An independent component is updated only when it calls the `updateMe` method.

-Components are scheduled for update when they call the `updateMe` method.
+Class-based components are scheduled for update when they call the `updateMe` method.
 Since the functional components can only be updated as a result of their parent being updated, they cannot be scheduled for updates on their own; therefore, this type of components will not be discussed here.

 When a component calls the `updateMe` method, Mimbl puts the component into an internal list of components scheduled for update and schedules a new tick.
 If multiple components call the `updateMe` method before the tick processing begins, all the components will be updated during a single tick.
 If a single component calls the `updateMe` method multiple times before the tick processing begins, the component is scheduled only once.
 When the tick process runs, all the components are updated in a synchronous way.